 Verify and claim your website URL

-Before you can upload and publish product data to Google Merchant Center, you must verify and claim your website.
+Before you can upload and publish product data to Merchant Center for Google Shopping, you must verify and claim your website URL.

-The Website URL setting in your Google Merchant Center account is important because it verifies you have the right to upload product listings for the website specified in your account.
-The links provided in your data feed must match the URL, including the top level domain (ex: .com, .net...) registered in your Google Merchant Center account.
-Product listings submitted for any URL other than the one registered in your Google Merchant Center account will not process successfully.
+Verification lets Google know that you are an authorized owner of a website URL.
+Claiming associates the verified website URL with your Merchant Center account.
+The links provided in your data feed must match the URL, including the top level domain (ex: .com, .net...) registered in your Merchant Center account.
+Product listings submitted for any URL other than the one registered in your Merchant Center account will not process successfully.

 Determine the exact website URL to verify and claim